Apostolic Nunciature to Myanmar

 The Apostolic Nunciature to Myanmar is an ecclesiastical office of the Catholic Church in Myanmar.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.

-The title Apostolic Nuncio to Myanmar is held by the prelate appointed Apostolic Nuncio to Thailand; he resides in Thailand.
+Since 2023, the Apostolic Nunciature to Myanmar has been independent from Thailand; it has its own Office/Residence in Yangon with a resident Chargé d'Affaires a.i.
+(Annuario Pontificio 2026, p.
+1555).

 Pope John Paul II established the Holy See's Delegation to Myanmar on 13 September 1990.
 It became a nunciature and the first nuncio was appointed on 12 August 2017.